grim-hitman0XX/dp-lora/README.md

 FFA converges slower than vanilla (zero-initialized B needs more epochs to warm up) but achieves lower final loss at high ranks.
 Vanilla converges fast but plateaus early.

 ### Key Findings
+All of the below findings are preliminary and will need to be verified with different datasets like MNLI and QNLI.

 1. **Under DP, higher LoRA rank is better** — confirming [Xu et al., 2024](https://arxiv.org/abs/2405.06368) (DP-DyLoRA).
 Our results refine this: the effect is strong for FFA but absent for vanilla.
 2. **FFA at high rank is the best strategy.** FFA rank=16 (91.63%) beats all vanilla configurations and is only 1.83% below the non-private baseline.